L3VEL7/StreakWizard/README.md

 - 🎉 **Milestone Celebrations**: Celebrate streak achievements
 - 📝 **Detailed Statistics**: Track server-wide engagement
 - 💾 **Robust Database**: PostgreSQL backend with automatic migrations and backups
+- 🎲 **Gambling System**: Gamble a percentage of your streaks on coin flips
+- ⚔️ **Raid System**: Challenge other users' streaks with risk and reward

 ## Quick Start